mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 This script will take several minutes to complete.
 Keep the terminal open, allowing it to continue the Kafka configuration.
 Feel free to continue from the section below
-***3 - Login to OpenShift and select your OpenShift project*** - and come back to the script after 6-7 minutes
+***3 - Login to OpenShift and select your YOUR OPENSHIFT INFERENCE PROJECT*** - and come back to the script after 6-7 minutes

 ### Confirm your Kafka installation